-LEADING LIGHTS APPLICATIONS ARE NOW OPEN
+UPDATE: LEADING LIGHTS APPLICATIONS FOR 2022 ARE NOW CLOSED

 Are you an emerging, Indigenous, and/or culturally and linguistically diverse screen creative?
 Do you have an interest in documentary, factual or unscripted screen content production, but haven’t been to AIDC before?

 Apply now for AIDC’s Leading Lights program for your chance to attend AIDC 2022 thanks to the generosity of our Leading Lights Donors.

 Leading Lights is AIDC’s philanthropic funding program dedicated to creating a more inclusive and diverse screen industry.
 Designed to enable early career, Indigenous, and/or Culturally and Linguistically Diverse (CALD) nonfiction practitioners to attend AIDC for the first time, the program assists industry newcomers to establish themselves as part of Australia’s screen community.

 Since launching Leading Lights in 2018, 148 emerging and diverse screen creatives have been able to attend AIDC for the first time and participate in the Leading Lights professional development program.